JMGGarcia/fifa-data-pipeline/README.md

 - Download the dataset from Kaggle and store it locally.
 - Unzip the file
 - Upload the male players and male teams csv files to GCS
   - I wanted to first convert the files to .parquet, but since the players file had 5Gb+ size, the VM run out of memory.
-This, I uploaded the .csv file directly
+Thus, I uploaded the .csv file directly
 - Create external tables based on those files
 - Create partitioned, clustered, materialized tables based on the external tables
 - Delete local files that are no longer needed